Corporate titles for unregistered businesses

 In essence, you need to choose corporate titles that are worthy of the role.
 At times, it’s better to go with Founder or Co-founder and another title which you are useful at.
 For instance, you can say Co-owner & Chief Strategist or Founder & Marketing Officer.

-The responsibilities of a CEO or Manager are well spelled out in the Foundation for Business Law in Africa, (FUBLA / OHADA).
+The responsibilities of a CEO or Manager are well spelled out in the OHADA.
 You need to earn these corporate titles or else, use non-legal corporate titles like Founder, Owner, Co-founder and Co-owner.

 You need to be a leader such that you know when you are or when your are not a true Manager, Managing Director or CEO.